ConnectedLib/connectedlib10/modules/partnerships/section-2-1.md

 <b>“Working with other community partners who know what's going on in the big picture can help actually bring in more teens to make it more global in terms of that community.” -- Urban Western Library</b><br><a href="">CASE STUDY: DENVER PUBLIC LIBRARY</a></td></tr>
 <tr><th bgcolor="#9982AB" width="30%">PARTNERS CAN PROVIDE MATERIAL SUPPORT</tH><td>Simply donating money or materials in return for a public “thank you” from the library is an easy entry point to partnership for many organizations, particularly local businesses.<br><a href="">CASE STUDY: PARTNERING WITH LOCAL BUSINESSES</a></td></tr>
 </table>

+<a name="fn5">5</a>:  --Turner, Ali.
+“Bring Your Dreams to the Library.”
+Young Adult Library Services, 2013. http://leonline.com/yals/12n1_fall2013.pdf.